basecamelectronics/sbgc32-serial-api/README.md

 *Notes:*

-*- Default speed of SimpleBGC32 devices is a 115200 bits per second.*
+*- The default speed of SimpleBGC32 devices is 115200 bits per second.*

 *- Initialize the **DebugData** functions with **NULL** if you don't want to use debug mode;*

-*- If you are connect SBGC32 through UART, RX pin must be pulled down;*
+*- If you are connecting SBGC32 through UART, the RX pin must be pulled up;*

-*- If you want to create your own gimbal communication driver, create it based on the necessary functions defined in the GeneralSBGC_t structure;*
+*- If you want to create your gimbal communication driver, create it based on the necessary functions defined in the GeneralSBGC_t structure;*

-*- Starting to work with the gimbal using Arduino don't forget check the **SERIAL_TX_BUFFER_SIZE** and **SERIAL_RX_BUFFER_SIZE** constants.
+*- Starting to work with the gimbal using Arduino don't forget to check the **SERIAL_TX_BUFFER_SIZE** and **SERIAL_RX_BUFFER_SIZE** constants.
-Strongly recommend increase this value to 256;*
+Strongly recommend increasing this value to 256;*

-*- When SBGC32 device connected with Linux device you need to set **choose mode** for this connection to **read, write and executable** using the terminal (sudo chmod a+rwx /dev/ttyUSBx);*
+*- When SBGC32 device connected with Linux device you need to set **choose mode** for this connection to **read, write, and executable** using the terminal (sudo chmod a+rwx /dev/ttyUSBx);*

 *- The communication driver for STM32 devices supports HAL and LL libraries;*

 ### Data handling ###

-Each function beginning with SBGC32_... communicates with the SBGC32 device in a different ways.
+Each function beginning with SBGC32_... communicates with the SBGC32 device in a different way.

-- Transmit functions required a preparing data in the target writable structures or other arguments.
-Such structures are marked by **const** key word.
-Besides, for most -TX functions after sending data, the SBGC32 device sends a confirmation command processed automatically in the functions body.
+- Transmit functions required preparing data in the target writable structures or other arguments.
+Such structures are marked by the **const** keyword.
+Besides, for most -TX functions after sending data, the SBGC32 device sends a confirmation command processed automatically in the function's body.

 - Request functions require partial filling of the fields of the target structure or nothing at all.
-Received data is stores in this structure.
-Confirmation of correct data reception is a returned status-value of this functions.
+Received data is stored in this structure.
+Confirmation of correct data reception is a returned status value of this function.

 - For manual data management use the **SBGC32_TX** and **SBGC32_RX** functions.

 The rest of the details are contained in the descriptions inside the library itself.
-Also you can generate project documentation using doxyfile in the /doxygen folder.
+Also, you can generate project documentation using doxyfile in the /doxygen folder.